Federal Aviation Administration (FAA), DOT.

 Costs of Compliance

-We estimate that this proposed AD affects 8 airplanes of U.S. registry.
-We estimate the following costs to comply with this proposed AD:
+The FAA estimates that this proposed AD affects 11 airplanes of U.S. registry.
+The agency estimates the following costs to comply with this proposed AD:

 Estimated Costs for Required Actions